-Continue reading “Komodo Dragon”
+Continue reading “Komodo Dragon’s Tongue”

-The Knight Anole Lizard (Anolis equestris) is a reptile in the Dactyloidae family of lizards.
-It is also known as the Cuban Giant Anole.
+The Jackson’s Forest Lizard (Adolfus jacksoni) is a small to medium-sized reptile in the Lacertidae family of wall lizards.
+It is a lacertid.

-Continue reading “Knight Anole Lizard”
+Continue reading “Jackson’s Forest Lizard”

 The New Caledonian Giant Gecko (Rhacodactylus leachianus) is a reptile in the Diplodactylidae family of gecko lizards.
 It is also known as Leach’s Giant Gecko.